 What should I do when approaching a pedestrian crossing?

-1. Be aware that most crossing points should have dropped kerbs to assist people with mobility difficulties, those with prams etc., so take care to ensure that the dropped kerb is identified in good time.
+1. Most crossing points should have dropped kerbs to assist people with mobility difficulties, those with prams, etc., so take some time to first identify where the dropped kerb is when you arrive at the crossing.

-2. The area around many crossing points now has red/beige tactile paving.
-Its knobbly raised surface can generally be felt underfoot, designed to help those with vision loss find the crossing point and kerb.
+2. The area around many crossing points now has red or beige tactile paving.
+Its knobbly, raised surface can usually be felt underfoot, and is designed to help those with vision loss find the crossing point and kerb.

-3. Position yourself half a step back from the kerb and within easy reach of the signal box.
+3. Once you have established where the drop kerb is, position yourself half a step back from this kerb and within easy reach of the signal box.

 4. Once positioned, press the button on the signal box and feel for the tactile cone underneath (if it is available).